Rare Bird VIII – expressive contemporary painting

 Color as movement, structure as expression

 Instead of a direct depiction, the bird emerges through the tension between soft color gradients and dynamic, impasto accents.
-The colors flow, meet, overlap – they move like the motif itself, between recognizability and free form.
+The colors flow, collide, overlap – they move like the motif itself, between recognizability and free form.

 All important details at a glance